AmoebeLabs/material3-themes-manual/docs/basics/ha-m3-theme-structure.md

     # Derived from theme-ref-palette-* definitions
     #
     # NOT to be changed on a per theme basis.
-    # The Light and Dark modes map a M3 reference color
+    # The Light and Dark modes map a Material 3 reference color
-    # to a M3 system color!
+    # to a Material 3 system color!
     #
     modes:
       light: